DHRI-Curriculum/Text_Classification/sections/02-installation.md

 import sklearn
 ```

+- `nltk`, the Natural Language ToolKit, which will be used for corpora and tools:
-- The Brown Corpus: A text corpus of American English, split into fifteen different categories
+  - _`brown`_: The Brown Corpus, a text corpus of American English, split into fifteen different categories.
-- Part of speech taggers (POS): prebuilt functions that are designed to determine the part of speech of every word in the sentence you give them
+  - _`pos_tag_sents`_ Part of speech taggers (POS): prebuilt functions that are designed to determine the part of speech of every word in the sentence you give them.
-- `pandas as pd`: importing the Pandas toolkit and renaming it `pd`, to make the command briefer for us to type each time we use it
+- `pandas as pd`: importing the Pandas toolkit, which we will be using for data processing.
+We are renaming it `pd` to make the command briefer for us to type each time we use it.
-- `matplotlib.pyplot as plt`: importing plotting tools from matplotlib and renaming them plt
+- `matplotlib.pyplot as plt`: We will use MatPlotLib for visualizing our data.
+We are importing the plotting tools here, and renaming them `plt`.
+- `sklearn`: This is the "motor" of the machine learning toolkit that we will be using—the scikit-learn machine learning toolkit.
-- We use the code `%matplotlib inline` to ensure our images display clearly in the Jupyter notebook.
+- Finally, we use the code `%matplotlib inline` to ensure our images display clearly in the Jupyter notebook.
-- `sklearn`: the scikit-learn machine learning toolkit

 ---